AdobeDocs/campaign-classic.en/help/interaction/using/creating-offer-spaces.md

 topic-tags: managing-environments
 ---

-# Create offer spaces{#creating-offer-spaces}
+# Creating offer spaces{#creating-offer-spaces}

 Offer space creation may only be carried out by a **technical administrator** with access to the offer space sub-folder.
 Offer spaces can only be created in the design environment, and are automatically duplicated into the live environment during offer approval.

 The content of the catalog offers is configured in the offer spaces.
 By default, the content can include the following fields: **[!UICONTROL Title]**, **[!UICONTROL Destination URL]**, **[!UICONTROL Image URL]**, **[!UICONTROL HTML content]** and **[!UICONTROL Text content]**.
 The field sequence is configured in the offer space.

 Advanced parameters let you specify a contact identification key (which can be made of up of various elements, the name and email field at the same time for example).
-For more on this, refer to the [Present an identified offer](../../interaction/using/integration-via-javascript--client-side-.md#presenting-an-identified-offer) section.
+For more on this, refer to the [Presenting an identified offer](../../interaction/using/integration-via-javascript--client-side-.md#presenting-an-identified-offer) section.

 The HTML or XML rendering is created via a rendering function.
 The sequence of the fields defined in the rendering function must be identical to the sequence configured in the content.